kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: SecretInUseProtection
   - Components depending on the feature gate:
-    - kube-controller-manager (in-tree)
+    - kube-controller-manager
-    - secret-protection-controllerr (in-tree)
-    - storageobjectinuseprotection admission plugin (in-tree)
-    - secret-protection-volumesnapshot-controller (out-of-tree)
+    - secret-protection-controller (part of kube-controller-manager)
-    - storageobjectinuseprotection volumesnapshot admission plugin (out-of-tree)
+    - storageobjectinuseprotection admission plugin (part of kube-controller-manager)

 ###### Does enabling the feature change any default behavior?

+Yes.
 Secrets aren't deleted until the resources using them are deleted.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?